NaoiseGaffney/BookRepository/README.md

 In VSCode I clone the Book Repository repo, create a Python Virtual Environment and activate it, followed by the installation of Flask and relevant extensions.
 Create 'requirements.txt', 'Procfile', and 'runtime.txt'.
 To test the  CDD functionality a minimum viable Flask application is created, stashed, committed, pushed, and merged using the VSCode menu (Git commands are included in the diagram for the benefit of others).

-On Heroku I created a Pipeline, book-repository-pipe with a Staging applicatioin linked to the Book Repository GitHub master with auto deployment, as well as Production application allowing promotion from Staging.
+On Heroku I created a Pipeline, book-repository-pipe with a Staging application linked to the Book Repository GitHub master with auto deployment, as well as Production application allowing promotion from Staging.
 Heroku Review Application is configured too, and all three Heroku environments variables are configured too.

 ### Workflow

 ![CDD - Workflow](documentation/CDD%20-%20Workflow.png)

 The workflow is described at a high level under the Development and Testing Cycle heading above.
 This diagram highlights the workflow and steps.
-One thing worthtaking note of is the pulling of the GitHub master branch to the local master branch after successful Merge Pull Request from GitHub development to master.
+One thing worth taking note of is the pulling of the GitHub master branch to the local master branch after successful Merge Pull Request from GitHub development to master.

 ### Python Flask Requirements